Editor choice

 Frequently Asked Questions

-What is the best turntable for beginners?
+What is the best turntable for beginners in 2026?

 The Audio-Technica AT-LP60X at $179.
-Fully automatic, built-in preamp, 13,039 reviews at 4.6 stars.
+Fully automatic, built-in preamp, 13,134 reviews at 4.6 stars.
 Nothing else to buy.
 If you want better sound and will add a separate phono preamp ($152), the AT-LP120XUSB at $399 is the stronger deck.
 If you already own a preamp and want the best-built machine at $399, the U-Turn Orbit Plus.

 Do I need a phono preamp?